 Article by Daniel A. Levy, Esq.

-Earlier this week John Oliver used most of his time on his HBO show to discuss the problem of food waste in America.
+A while back, John Oliver used most of his time on his HBO show to discuss the problem of food waste in America.
 One of the issues that he pointed out is that stores and restaurants are unwilling to donate food that they cannot sell because they are afraid of being sued.
 As a New Jersey personal injury attorney, I wanted to offer some perspective on this important issue.

 The bottom line is, John Oliver is correct in his assessment that this is a completely false fear and should not impact anyone’s behavior.
 Mr. Oliver stated that his staff could not find a single case where someone was sued for donating food that made someone sick.
 I did my own research of New Jersey cases and I too failed to find a single court case involving this issue.
 Now, only a small fraction of court cases are published in the official court reporters – we have no way of knowing for sure whether someone at some point brought a claim like this, which simply settled unnoticed.
 However, the lack of reported court cases is very telling.
 This is because a company is only liable for injuries if they have a legal duty regarding the injured person.
 No one has a general duty to all people on Earth.
 And the question of whether there is a legal duty is decided by judges, not juries.
 So you would need a court case (or a law – we’ll get into that below) where a judge specifically ruled that a company who donates food has a legal duty to protect the beneficiaries of the donation.
 Such a ruling would almost certainly appear in a reported decision.
 Since no such decision exists, it is my view that at least in New Jersey there is no recognized cause of action against someone who donates food.